mirror/dd-wrt/src/router/rsync/rsync.1.md

 This is launched from cron every few hours.

-# OPTION SUMMARY
+## OPTION SUMMARY

 Here is a short summary of the options available in rsync.
-Please refer to the detailed description below for a complete description.
+Each option also has its own detailed description later in this manpage.

 [comment]: # (help-rsync.h)
 [comment]: # (Keep these short enough that they'll be under 80 chars when indented by 7 chars.)